How to take a steam bath

 Going to the bathhouse is so pleasant that it can be very addictive, but everything, even the best and most useful, should be in moderation.

-In many countries where the bathing culture is actively developed, people go to the steam room almost every day.
-However, medical experts do not share these views at all.
-In their opinion, a visit to the bathhouse should be no more than once a week.
-In principle, this opinion is entirely justified.
-After all, a bath is, first of all, stress for the body, which has a positive effect on the state of health.
-However, if this kind of stress happens on a daily basis, harm can be obtained instead of benefits.
+In many countries where bath culture is actively developed, people go to the steam room almost every day.
+However, medical experts do not share such views at all.
+In their opinion, visiting the bathhouse should be no more than once a week.
+In principle, such an opinion is quite justified.
+After all, a bath is, first of all, stress for the body, which has a positive effect on health.
+However, if such stress occurs daily, instead of benefit, it can cause harm.